 Mining Rules and Etiquette

-Core Rules for the Latest and Glistening Moons
+Core Rules for the Latest Moons

 Let’s keep it fair, efficient, and enjoyable for everyone.